ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

-data quality or sampling anisotropy which limits its applicability to high resolution resources (e.g., AllenCCFv3, DevCCF), specifically with respect to the corresponding granular brain parcellations derived from numerous hours of expert annotating leveraging multimodal imaging resources.
+data quality or sampling anisotropy which limits its applicability to high resolution resources (e.g., AllenCCFv3, DevCCF), specifically with respect to the corresponding granular brain parcellations derived from numerous hours of expert annotation leveraging multimodal imaging resources.

-Herein, we introduce a mouse brain cortical thickness pipeline comprising two novel deep learning components:  two-shot learning brain extraction from data augmentation of two ANTsX templates generated from two open datasets [@Hsu2021;@Reshetnikov2021] and single-shot brian parcellation derived from the AllenCCFv3 labelings mapped to the DevCCF.
+Herein, we introduce a mouse brain cortical thickness pipeline comprising two novel deep learning components:  two-shot learning brain extraction from data augmentation of two ANTsX templates generated from two open datasets [@Hsu2021;@Reshetnikov2021] and single-shot brian parcellation derived from the AllenCCFv3 labelings mapped to the corresponding DevCCF P56 time point.
 Although we anticipate that this cortical thickness pipeline will be beneficial to the research community, this work demonstrates more generally how one can leverage ANTsX tools for developing tailored brain parcellation schemes.
 Evaluation is performed on an independent open data set [@Rahman:2023aa] comprising longitudinal acquisitions of multiple specimens.